 |*Information regarding a Severance Agreement entered into because an employee or contractor was found to have engaged in sexual harassment or sexual discrimination.||50 ILCS 205/3c, added by P.A.
 100-1040.

 Within 72 hours of Board approval, the District must post: (1) the name/title of person receiving payment under the severance agreement, (2) the amount of payment, (3) that the employee or contractor was found to have engaged in sexual harassment or sexual discrimination, as applicable, and (4) the date, time, and location of the meeting at which the agreement was approved.

 Note: The Government Severance Pay Act (GSPA), 5 ILCS 415/10(a)(2), added by P.A.
 100-895, prohibits an employee of a school district with contract provisions for severance pay from receiving any severance if he or she is fired for misconduct by the board, which includes sexual harassment and/or discrimination.
 Id. at 415/5.
 For more discussion about the reconciling these laws, see f/n 6 in policy 2:260, Uniform Grievance Procedure.

 |*As an employer that participates in the Illinois Municipal Retirement Fund (IMRF), a compensation report for employees who have a total compensation package that exceeds $75,000 per year; total compensation package means salary, health insurance, a housing allowance, a vehicle allowance, a clothing allowance, bonuses, loans, vacation days granted, and sick days granted.

-As of PRESS Issue 105 (August 2020), IASB has not received a response from the Ill.
-Attorney General’s office to its request for guidance concerning whether this requirement applies to employees who do not participate in IMRF, e.g. TRS participants.
+the Ill.
+Attorney General’s office has not provided guidance concerning whether this requirement applies to employees who do not participate in IMRF, e.g. TRS participants.

 |5 ILCS 120/7.3.